-For the PPP to be well constructed and toaddress the most important issues and be successfully implemented, it will be necessary for stakeholders to understand the process, to be able to engage meaningfully with it, and to influence its outcomes.
+For the PPP to be well constructed and to address the most important issues and be successfully implemented, it will be necessary for stakeholders (including representatives of local communities and the public) to understand the process, to be able to engage meaningfully with it, and to influence its outcomes.
 In other words, stakeholder 'buy-in' to the SEA process is vital.

-1.10.1 Roles and responsibilities of key stakeholders
+1.9.1 Roles and responsibilities of key stakeholders

-Table 1.2 sets out the roles and responsibilities of stakeholders, including government agencies, communities and individuals, private organizations, non-governmental organizations, and others having an interest or stake in the SEA process and outcomes of the PPP.
+Table 1.3 sets out the roles and responsibilities of stakeholders, including government agencies, communities and individuals, private organizations, non-governmental organizations, and others having an interest or stake in the SEA process and outcomes of the PPP.

-1.10.2 Methods to engage with stakeholders
+1.9.2 Methods to engage with stakeholders